Imelda May: Performances with other artists

+In 2017, she performed at Indigo O2, a tribute concert for Bill Wyman's 80th birthday, a live recorded concert during the London Blues Festival, alongside Robert Plant, Mark Knopfler, Bob Geldof, and Mick Hucknall.

 In 2020, May was part of an Irish collective of female singers and musicians called Irish Women in Harmony that recorded a version of "Dreams" in aid of the charity SafeIreland, which deals with domestic abuse, which had reportedly risen significantly during the COVID-19 lockdown.

 In 2021, she dueted with Noel Gallagher and Ronnie Wood of the Rolling Stones in the single "Just One Kiss" from the album 11 Past the Hour, and, together with The Waterboys and the Joanna Eden Band, she joined the line-up for Van Morrison's outdoor show at Audley End House and Gardens expected for 14 August 2021 in Saffron Walden.

+In 2023, she was one of the performing artists at the "Tribute for Jeff Beck Concert" at the Royal Albert Hall.
+She joined the stage with Eric Clapton, Rod Stewart, Ronnie Wood, Johnny Depp, Doyle Bramhall, Gary Clark jr, Billy Gibbons, John McLaughlin, Joss Stone, Susan Tedeschi, Dereck Trucks, Olivia Safe, Robert Randolph and the Jeff Beck Band.
+She performed "Remember (Walking in the Sand)" and "Train Kept A-Rollin'".

 Night for Ukraine benefit

 May performed at Night for Ukraine, a fundraising benefit held at the Roundhouse in north London on the evening of March 9, 2022, with the funds raised being donated to the Disasters Emergency Committee appeal, to provide aid to people fleeing Ukraine following the Russian invasion.
-The event was organized by Fabien Riggall in collaboration with the Ukrainian pop duo Bloom Twins.
+The event was organised by Fabien Riggall in collaboration with the Ukrainian pop duo Bloom Twins.